martin0wong/org-manager/README.md

 Hopefully, with this project, such messy structure will be much easier to follow by members in such groups.
-While also improving transparency of organisations by making data more accessible, briding digital divide.
+While also improving transparency of organisations by making data more accessible, bridging digital divide.

 ## User Stories
 - As a user, I want to be able to add a division to my department.
 - As a user, I want to be able to delete a division from my department.
 - As a user, I want to be able to see the list of division(s) in my department.
 - As a user, I want to be able to select a division and see the total member count of it.
-- As a user, I want to be able to change the performance status of the division.
+- As a user, I want to be able to assign a task to the division.